An empirical approach to demographic inference with genomic data: Introduction

 The network describing parent-offspring relationships between past and present members of a population is known as the \emph{population pedigree}; adding an encoding of the genetic relationships -- which parts of each genome was inherited from which copy of the parental genomes -- produces the \emph{ancestral recombination graph} \citep[ARG, described by][]{griffiths1997ancestral}.
-Supposing that any particular position in one of those copies of the genome was inherited from a single one of the two ancestral copies -- for the most part true -- then at each point on the genome these genetic relationships form a tree (known as the \emph{gene tree}) that is embedded within the larger pedigree.
+Supposing that any particular position in one of those copies of the genome was inherited from a single one of the two ancestral copies -- for the most part true -- then at each point on the genome these genetic relationships form a tree (known as the \emph{gene tree} or \emph{gene genealogy}) that is embedded within the larger pedigree.
+This information can be efficiently represented as a \emph{tree sequence} \citep{kelleher2016efficient}, and can now be produced on a genomic scale from population simulations \citep{kelleher2018efficient,haller2018treesequence}.
 Just as the population pedigree can be thought of as constraining the collection of gene trees, so the ancestral recombination graph constrains the patterns of concordance and discordance of genetic variants created by mutation within each population.

 Inference with population genetic data usually works by specifying a \emph{population model} -- e.g., a randomly mating population of fixed size $N$ -- that determines a probability distribution on the population pedigree, and then assuming that mutation and recombination occurs independently within this \citep{ewens2004mpg}.
 This paper deals with the intermediate layer -- if we take the population pedigree, or even the ancestral recombination graph, as \emph{fixed}, then what can we learn about it?
 What \emph{are} the statistics of population genetics telling us about it?
 This is partly a matter of philosophy: should the population pedigree that has actually occurred be treated as an instantiation of a random process, with the goal of inferring parameters of that process?
 Or, is it better to treat the population pedigree as a nonrandom but complex and partially observed object that we wish to estimate summary statistics of?
 The former view may be most appropriate if we have one or several well-defined demographic models we believe are close to the truth, but the latter is useful for making robust inferences in the absence of any realistic demographic model, as well as for identifying whether we have power to distinguish such models.